mpmumau/Peabot-Library/README.md

 * Artificial intelligence.
 * Sensor data management and automatic motion stabilization.
 * Additional walk gates, and other movements.
+* Front-end control application.
+* Authentication and encryption of RESTful requests.

 ## Requirements.